ROPE (1948) – Transatlantic Pictures – Rating: ★★★ 1/2

 When Hitch found a story he liked, he enjoyed talking about it.
 He would spin the tale and dwell lovingly on its climaxes, its surprises, and how the camera would enhance these.
 I can see him now, seated, waving his thick, stubby-fingered hands about, simulating the camera movements…He thought in images…Hitch and I would sit in the garden of his Bel Air house, talk, discuss and argue; then I would go back to North Rockingham Avenue and put it all down on paper.
 We did not meet every day; I was too busy scribbling for that.
 When we did meet, there were certain hazards to be avoided; one of the most severe was that I should not get drunk.
 Hitch was a great believer in a relaxed approach to work and before lunch the wine bottle would appear and he would decant on the vineyard, the vintage, and the nature of the grape as he poured and poured again.

 What Hitch said: Hitchcock had the same reservations about this film as his actors did, saying “I undertook Rope as a stunt, that’s the only way I can describe it…As an experiment, Rope may be forgiven.”
 Not a very ringing endorsement.
 Perhaps the most significant thing he said is in reference to the technical aspects of the production: “…technique is merely a means to an end and the audience must never be aware the camera, the director, or the photographer is performing miracles.
 Everything must flow smoothly and naturally.”

 Definitive edition: The 2012 blu-ray release of Rope, from Universal, is the best available sound and picture quality for this movie.
-The print is very clean, the color sharp and balanced.
+The print is very clean, although the colors occasionally look washed or faded.
 Extra features include a 32-minute documentary titled Rope Unleashed, which features interviews with Farley Granger and screenwriter Arthur Laurents.
 Also included are production photos, and the original theatrical trailer.